What are the advantages of taking classes online?

 Are the acceptance rates different for online vs on-campus?

 No. The admission process is exactly the same whether you are planning to take courses on-campus, online or both.
-There is no distinction between on-campus or online student, in fact the majority of students are enrolled each format throughout their degree.
+There is no distinction between on-campus or online student.

 How many students are in online courses?

 To ensure quality course delivery, course enrollments are capped at 25-50, depending on the course material.